 “Oh your hate your job?
 Well why didn’t you say so?
 You know there’s a support group for that.
 It’s called EVERYBODY.
 They meet at the bar!” – Drew Carey

 Mindsets like the one above or this are a part of a cultural group think that can overpower one’s goals or employment ambitions.
 Think of it as a toned down version of employee Stockholm syndrome where everyone is resigned to the fact that they will dislike their job forever, so they start looking for ways to like it or cope rather than looking for ways out of their situation.

 It cannot be fixed and everyone is in the same boat, so what can you possibly do?
 Those who choose to live by this rule are accepting a universal truth that is neither true nor universal.
 So they go to the bar or complain to their friends about their employment.
-This helps at the time, but in actuality it is misplaced energy.
-Rather than focussing on what can be done to change their position, they choose to let off steam in various ways.
-It’s natural, but impractical.
-It feels like it is progress at the time, but before long they may realize it isn’t and their back through the same cycle of dissatisfaction.
+This helps at the time, but in actuality, it is misplaced energy.
+Rather than focus on what can be done to change their position, they choose to let off steam in various ways.
+It’s natural but impractical.
+It feels like it is progressing at the time, but before long they may realize it isn’t and their back through the same cycle of dissatisfaction.

 Loyalty to a job or a boss or an employer is not a bad thing, quite the opposite.
 However, the problem with loyalty is that most people will put a lot more stock into their loyalty to a company than their employer will.
 In this case, loyalty is years at their position and quality of work.
 Maybe they had to work through some weekends here and there as well.